juggah/network-costs/blogpost.md

 Meter Subcategory

-In this article we will use a sku standard, metered  Express Route which has costs of the following subcategories:
+In this article we assume a metered Express Route of sku standard, which has costs of the following subcategories:

 * Standard Metered Data  - Fixed costs for the Express Route provisioning / month
 * Metered Data - Data Transfer Out - Billed / GB
 * Data Transfer In - Usually Free

+## Service vWan, Firewall, Application Gateway, Loadbalancer

+These are all network related ressources which costs are connected to the amount of traffic they process.
+No matter if its ingress or egress.

 # Billing Scenarios

 ## VM to Internet over Azure Firewall

+A VM accesses a service that is provided by the internet.

 # ![scenario1](scenario1-network-costs.drawio.png)

 (1)
-A VM generates Traffic (In this example 1TB of traffic is sent) The traffic is routed via the virtual network peering to the firewall in which the vNet resides.
+A VM generates Traffic (In this example 1TB of traffic is sent) The traffic is routed via the virtual network peering to the vNet in which the firewall resides.

-(Important) In this scenario the traffic is routed via the existing vNet Peering.
-(Not via the vWWan Hub in this scenario) (2) (3)
+(Important) In this scenario the traffic is routed via the existing vNet Peering (the red line).
+It is not routed via the vWWan Hub in this scenario.

-Then it enters the vNet of the Firewall (2) and the data is processed (3)
+Then it enters the vNet (2) and the data is processed by the firewall(3)

 (4)
-The Firewall then sends the traffic to the internet via the Microsoft Global Network Routing Preference in this case (4)
+The traffic egresses to the internet via the firewall by traversing the Microsoft Global Network  in this case (Routing Preference: MGN)

 Cost breakdown for this scenario #1